 Daily News Drop

-Thanks for reading and staying informed!
-Keep reading The Progressive Playbook and come back tomorrow for another Daily News Drop.
+Thanks for reading and staying informed.
+Keep reading The Progressive Playbook for wonderful progressive commentary and come back tomorrow for another Daily News Drop.

 Sources: Washington Post, The Raw Story, In These Times, Think Progress, Pandagon